marklogic/marklogic-mule-connector/CONTRIBUTING.md

 Anypoint Studio are also including a little further down.

 ### Deploy the test application

-Both the automated Java tests as well as the Anypoint Studio examples rely on the included test application.
+Both the automated Java tests and the Anypoint Studio examples rely on the included test application.
 So, the first step is to deploy that application.
 Follow these steps to deploy the test application to your local MarkLogic database:
 1. Clone this repository and navigate to the root directory on the command line.
 2. Navigate to the test-app directory, `cd test-app`